enkodellc/blazorboilerplate/README.md

 ## Repository Notes
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.
-- PWA - New branch coming soon for progressive web app with Blazor Boilerplate
+- Development Branch is the latest dev code for future release.
 - Fluxor - Branched from version 0.6.0 with an example with [Blazor Fluxor](https://github.com/enkodellc/blazorboilerplate/tree/blazorfluxor) *Note: not really being maintained at this time

 [![Build Status](https://enkodellc.visualstudio.com/blazorboilerplate/_apis/build/status/enkodellc.blazorboilerplate?branchName=master)](https://enkodellc.visualstudio.com/blazorboilerplate/_build/latest?definitionId=1&branchName=master)